funnelfiasco/presentations/README.md

 Attribution-ShareAlike 3.0 Unported license, the full text of with is in the file COPYING.txt.

-Contributions are accepted until the same license as the source.
+Contributions are accepted under the same license as the source.